The what and the why of a Sample Lean Marketing Communications Strategy, I get paid for the how.

 (Act) – Build product – (Observe) – Measure data – (Orient) – Learn ideas – (Decide)

-The lean marketing methodology of advancing the awareness, within certain audiences, of a Conservative Economic Philosophy Center and its research involves employing a productive cycle that begins with establishing a baseline with a minimum viable product.
+The lean marketing methodology of advancing the awareness, within certain audiences, of an Economic Philosophy Center and its research involves employing a productive cycle that begins with establishing a baseline with a minimum viable product.

 This stands in contrast to a more traditional methodology wherein a great deal of time and resources are first expended in speculation that initial assumptions are valid.
 Rather than invest in assumptions, assumptions are first tested with a minimum investment in producing live experiments which test various hypotheses.